ComposableFi/networks/README.md

-Flexible interchain multi domain registry using nextgen configuration language to configure and output our JSON/YAML/etc.
+Flexible interchain multi domain registry using Nix configuration language to configure and output our JSON/YAML/etc with deep integration with shell.

 ## Usage